ghosh-t04/AWS-Cost-Optimizer/README.md

 # ☁️ AWS Cost Optimizer

 A **production-grade** AWS cost optimization dashboard built with Python.
-This project serves as a hands-on tutorial for integrating AWS SDKs, Streamlit, and AI-driven cost analysis into a single, cohesive web application.
+This project integrates AWS SDKs, Streamlit, and AI-driven cost analysis into a single, cohesive web application.

 | Layer | Technology |
 |-------|-----------|